Idaho Department of Transportation

 Your Safety * Your Mobility * Your Economic Opportunity

 Note: Use job posting link to apply for this position

-Note: A driver’s license record’s check is required before a final job offer is made.
+Note: This position requires a driver’s record check before a final job offer is made.

 Example of Duties